 The Middle Clinical Experience in the curriculum further integrates clinical and necessary science and humanities experiences in more complex settings and to a greater depth.
-The learning society post clinic groups of the Early Clinical Experience continue once a week in the Middle Clinical Experience in support of the weekly programmed large group content.
-The clinical experiences of the Middle Clinical Experience are more varied than in the Early Clinical Experience but still have their own goals and objectives supported by a weekly rotation based small group precepted by the learning society faculty.
+The learning society scholar groups of the Early Clinical Experience continue once a week in the Middle Clinical Experience in support of the weekly programmed large group content.
+The clinical experiences of the Middle Clinical Experience are more varied than in the Early Clinical Experience but still have their own goals and objectives supported by a weekly rotation based small group precepted by faculty.